xlladdins/xll/docs/Excel4MacrosH-P.md

     > scroll box, omitting any intermediate steps.
 Remember that
     > scrolling does not change the active cell or the selection.

->
+> &nbsp;

 **Related Functions**

-HLINE   Horizontally scrolls through the active window by columns
+HLINE&nbsp;&nbsp;&nbsp;Horizontally scrolls through the active window by columns

-HPAGE   Horizontally scrolls through the active window one window at a time
+HPAGE&nbsp;&nbsp;&nbsp;Horizontally scrolls through the active window one window at a time

-VLINE   Vertically scrolls through the active window by rows
+VLINE&nbsp;&nbsp;&nbsp;Vertically scrolls through the active window by rows

-VPAGE   Vertically scrolls through the active window one window at a time
+VPAGE&nbsp;&nbsp;&nbsp;Vertically scrolls through the active window one window at a time

-VSCROLL   Vertically scrolls through a sheet by percentage or row number
+VSCROLL&nbsp;&nbsp;&nbsp;Vertically scrolls through a sheet by percentage or row number

 Return to [top](#H)